 MOVES3.1 outputs were weighted to account for vehicles driving in the Pinal County PM-10 nonattainment area that do not participate in the I/M programs.
 Therefore, each modeled scenario required runs with and without the I/M program benefits.
 For this analysis, it was assumed that 91.6 percent of eligible onroad vehicles participate in the I/M programs within the Area A portion of the Pinal County PM-10 nonattainment area.
 This fraction reflects an increase in the participation in the I/M programs due to implementation of the measure, "Tougher Enforcement of Vehicle Registration and Emission Test Compliance".
 For all scenarios modeled for this analysis, the inputs for each run included oxygenated gasoline with an assumed market share of 100 percent ethanol.
-The gasoline Reid Vapor Pressure (RVP) values were based on the Arizona regulatory monthly RVP data provided to MAG by the Arizona Department of Agriculture (AZDA) Weights and Measures Services Division for Area A and Area C, respectively.
+The gasoline volatility and average oxygen content of the ethanol blend gasoline were based on the regulatory limits provided to MAG by the Arizona Department of Agriculture (AZDA) Weights and Measures Services Division.